How to File Your Taxes for Free

 Services provided by United Way or other organization providing free tax preparation services will do both federal and state tax returns.

-When you do have your tax returns done by a professional service, you can save time and money in succeeding years by simply doing it yourself, especially if your tax situation has not changed significantly.
-Use your prior year's tax returns as a guide to see what needs to be done.
-So if you can't find, or qualify for, any free services, this is something you can consider.
-Both the IRS and all states provide forms that you can fill out online.
-While these government-provided forms do some calculations, it will not give you any advice on how to reduce your taxes, but if you already know what you are doing, then this is a free way to file that does not depend on income or complexity.
-But generally, a previous tax return would be a great guide for doing your future returns, especially if your situation or the tax laws have not changed much.
+When your tax returns are done by a professional service, you can save time and money in succeeding years by simply doing it yourself, especially if your tax situation has not changed significantly.
+Use your prior year's tax return as a guide to see what needs to be done.
+So if you can't find, or qualify for, any free services, this is something to consider.
+Both the IRS and all states provide forms that can be filled out online.
+While these government-provided forms do some calculations, they provide no advice on how to reduce your taxes, but if you already know what you are doing, then this is a free way to file that does not depend on income or complexity.

 Reading tax books can give you some ideas on how to save on taxes.
 Some books, such as those provided by Nolo Press, are written by lawyers and cover the tax law generally, but not specifically.
-For detailed instructions, you would need a book such as JK Lasser, which is published every year, or even read what you need to know from the IRS website.
+For detailed instructions, you would need a book such as JK Lasser, published annually at the start of December for the current year, or even read what you need to know from the IRS website.

 Hiring a Pro